zzonyo/trust-docs-test/source/index.html.md

 * Please note that the prohibition from placing orders will cause no effect on order cancellation via API as well as order placement and cancellation via other terminals.
 We’ll keep you notified on each prohibition via SMS and email.
 * Only four API order price types will be prohibited which are Limit order, Post_only, FOK and IOC.
 Please note that you can still use freely other order price types during the banned period, such as Lightning Close, BBO, Optimal 5, Optimal 10 and Optimal 20, opponent_ioc, lightning_ioc, optimal_5_ioc, optimal_10_ioc，optimal_20_ioc，opponent_fok，lightning_fok，optimal_5_fok，optimal_10_fok，optimal_20_fok,etc.
 * When placing order by using the four prohibited order price types during the prohibition period, the message header returned by interface will include the field:
-  *  "recovery-time: recovery timestamp" whose unit is millisecond, showing the end time of prohibition, or the access retrieval timestamp;
+  *  "recovery-time": recovery timestamp,whose unit is millisecond, showing the end time of prohibition, or the access retrieval timestamp;
   * if you are not in the prohibition period, the field is not included in returned header;

 * Please note that our system calculates order cancellation ratio according to UID and therefore, the master account UID and sub-accounts UIDs will be counted separately.
 The calculation period is 10 min/time.